isai7710/darksaber-nvim/README.md

 `make CMAKE_EXTRA_FLAGS="-DCMAKE_INSTALL_PREFIX=$HOME/neovim" CMAKE_BUILD_TYPE=RelWithDebInfo`

-Note you can change the build type here, I went with RelWithDebInfo, best of both worlds.
+(Note you can change the build type here, I went with RelWithDebInfo, best of both worlds.)

 5. Run the installation with `make install`
 6. Add this line to your .bashrc file: `export PATH="$HOME/src/neovim/bin:$PATH"` and run `source .bashrc` to make the changes permanent.

-Now if you run `nvim --version` you should get an output like this
+Check everything is working by running `nvim --version`.
+You're output should look something like:

 ```
 NVIM v0.10.0